“Chapter 51: Ether 6–10,” Book of Mormon Student Manual (2009), 369–74

 The people humbled themselves and repented, and the Lord again blessed them (see verses 34–35).

 In the midst of these cycles of prosperity and wickedness, the Jaredites demonstrated that a people can be wealthy and remain righteous.
 It seems that the Jaredites were able to remain in a condition of righteousness and prosperity for over 100 years (see verses 15–25).
 King Emer was even righteous enough to see the Lord (see verse 22).
-For a diagram depicting the pride cycle, refer to “The Cycle of Righteousness and Wickedness” in the appendix (page 414).
+For a diagram depicting the pride cycle, refer to the appendix “The Cycle of Righteousness and Wickedness.”

 One scholar wrote about the mention of elephants among the Jaredites and the absence of any later mention of elephants among the Nephites:

 “I think it quite significant that the Book of Mormon associates elephants only with the Jaredites, since there is no apparent reason why they should not have been as common in the fifth as in the fifteenth century BC.
 All we know is that they became extinct in large parts of Asia somewhere between those dates, as they did likewise in the New World, to follow the Book of Mormon, leaving only the written records of men to testify of their existence.”